Click here for all current vacancies in the AAT.

 Please check the individual job advertisement for any specific job requirements.

 Applications submitted electronically should be in Word, Rich Text or pdf format.

 What sorts of jobs are available in the Tribunal?

 Members of the Tribunal are statutory office holders appointed by the Governor-General.
 For information about member appointments, please contact the Attorney-General’s Department.

 The AAT also employs staff under the Public Service Act 1999.
 Staff are Commonwealth public servants and are employed as either ongoing or non-ongoing to perform a range of duties including management of the AAT's Registries, conducting conferences, legal research, provision of client services and support services to Members.
 The AAT has offices in all states of Australia and in the Australian Capital Territory.

-The AAT is an equal opportunity employer which upholds the APS employment principles and actively encourages a diverse and inclusive workplace.
+The AAT is an equal opportunity employer which upholds the Australian Public Service employment principles and actively encourages a diverse and inclusive workplace.